sabrinadowla14/Project1-The-Monkees-Band/README.md

     You can use any editor to run this project.
 Open your index.html and click run.
     You will see a link at the bottom. click to open it in the browser.
 ```
-- [Deployed-Link](https://sabrinadowla14.github.io/Project1-The-Monkees-Band/index.html) it was deployed in the Github pages.

 ## Credits